DDharma/Smart_Car/README.md

 # Smart Car
-A prototype of Google car which is smart enough to avoid obstacles, understand road signs and perform according!
+A prototype of Google car which is smart enough to understand road signs and perform according!

 **THE PROJECT IS A RESULT OF JOINT EFFORTS OF:**